Native American Cave Painting Tour

 Registration: Email the Mokelumne Volunteer Program or call 209-772-8260.
 Include your telephone number.

-Minors: Participants under 18 are welcome with written permission from a parent or guardian; an adult must accompany those under 16 years of age.
-Not recommended for children under age 7.
+Minors: Participants under 18 are welcome with written permission from a parent or guardian; an adult must accompany those under 16.
+Not recommended for children under 7.

-Weather Conditions: Rain or shine.
+Weather Conditions: Rain or shine but be prepared for changing temperatures.
 Click here for weather information.